Netanyahu ahead in Israeli election, but still lacking governing majority

 "I will tell you honestly, I understand and share the feeling of disappointment and pain because it is not the result we wanted," he said.
 A Likud spokesman said he expected Netanyahu would manage to gain a governing majority and establish a coalition government by getting lawmakers from the opposing camp to cross sides.
 "There will be defectors," Jonatan Urich told Channel 12 News.

-CRIMINAL CHARGES Netanyahu's re-election bid has been complicated since the last election by his indictment on charges of bribery, breach of trust and fraud over allegations he granted state favours worth millions of dollars to Israeli media barons in return for favourable press coverage, and that he wrongfully received gifts.
+CRIMINAL CHARGES Netanyahu's re-election bid has been complicated by his indictment on charges of bribery, breach of trust and fraud over allegations he granted state favors worth millions of dollars to Israeli media barons in return for favorable press coverage, and that he wrongfully received gifts.

 The first trial of a sitting prime minister in Israel is due to begin on March 17.
 Netanyahu denies any wrongdoing.
 During the campaign, Gantz termed Netanyahu "the defendant", accusing him of seeking to retain power to promote legislation that would bar authorities from putting a serving prime minister on trial.